giovy10/MultipleManifest/README.md

    `android:theme="@style/AppTheme.Green"`

+   `android:theme="@style/AppTheme.Yellow"`

-   Now when launch the build green, the background is green and with the build red, the background is red.
+   Now when launch the build green, the background is green, with the build yellow, the background is yellow and with the build red, the background is red.

    That's all.